boushley/boushley.github.io/_posts/2015-10-02-serverless-architecture-with-jaws.markdown

 ## Where we're going, we don't need <s>roads</s> servers.
 With the recent-ish release of [Amazon API Gateway](https://aws.amazon.com/api-gateway/) AWS now has everything you need for a serverless architecture.
 Depending on how you work this should sound like the coolest thing ever, or the scariest thing ever.
-In its current state this architecture does not fit every usecase, but even as such an early technology it is applicable to an amazing range of projects.
+In its current state this architecture does not fit every use case, but even as such an early technology it is applicable to an amazing range of projects.

 ## The Pieces